 Participating in the #AbigailChallenge

-On your Twitter, Facebook or other social media accounts, share a line or two of the poem and include the hashtag #AbigailChallenge.
+On your Twitter, Facebook or other social media accounts, you would share a line or two of the poem and include the hashtag #AbigailChallenge.

 You may also download the .Mp4 video here (8.9 MB)